Amirhossein Tavakoli

 Download my CV

 My name is Amirhossein Tavakoli, and I am a PhD Candidate at the UBC’s Vancouver School of Economics.
 My research interests are in Innovation, Public Economics, and Labor Economics.
-My current research project studies the impact of an R&D tax credit on firms’ growth, worker earnings, and innovation outputs.
+In my job market paper, I study the impact of R&D tax credits on firm performance and its implications for between-firm and within-firm wage inequality.

 Working Papers